-In addition to medical treatment, an individual living with allergies can improve their symptoms by avoiding allergens, or whatever may trigger their allergies.
+In addition to medical treatment, a person living with allergies can improve symptoms by avoiding allergens, which are the proteins that trigger allergies.

 Learn how to reduce allergen exposure, based on your type of allergy.

 Learn ways to manage your allergies during certain times of the year.

 One way to limit exposure to airborne allergens and irritants is the use of a High Efficiency Particulate Air (HEPA) filter.
 However, neither a freestanding HEPA filter nor a HEPA filter attached to a vacuum cleaner is a substitute for standard medical treatment.